-Alumni and friends can qualify for membership in the President’s Circle—our highest level of recognition, new as of 2011-2012—with cumulative annual gifts of $10,000 or more.
+Alumni and friends can qualify for membership in the President’s Circle—our highest level of recognition —with cumulative annual gifts of $10,000 or more.
 President’s Circle members are an elite group of supporters, who, like all former Presidents of Penn State, take a leadership role in the future of the University.
 Through their remarkable giving, President’s Circle members are transforming Penn State and helping it grow into one of the world’s most respected universities while also enabling it to keep the doors of education open to all and to uphold its land-grant mission of teaching, research, and service.

 Edwin E. Sparks Circle